 Stepping Stones lovey and Infantino toy rings – Jack’s familiar toys to keep him comforted.
 Jack often napped with his lovey and it barely took up any space, so that was a no-brainer.
 The rings were just one of the toys he seemed to have a preference for.
 And they were small, too.

-Rarity multi-sensory octopus toy – Jack’s never-before-seen toy to keep him occupied.
+Baby Einstein multi-sensory octopus toy – Jack’s never-before-seen toy to keep him occupied.
 Multi-sensory was the way to go.
 All the colors and textures – and that mirror, especially – were so stimulating that he played forever.

 Aden muslin blanket – for putting on the floor so he could roll around, for keeping him covered on a chilly plane, and to hide behind during those in-seat diaper changes.